Leadership and Innovation Courses: Fall 2024

 3 Credit Hour(s)

 This course offers a critical examination of leadership within the context of 21st century higher education, with a focus on trends, issues, challenges, and competencies influencing the effective practice of leadership in local, regional, and U.S. colleges and universities.
 Beginning with a brief history and theoretical foundation of higher education in the United States, the course further explores leadership models and approaches, as well as content in a variety of topic areas related to the leadership and management of higher education institutions including: Organizational administration and governance; finance; strategic planning; community and government relations; student affairs; ethics; and diversity.
-The course is presented in seminar format and involves a variety of written, online, and oral assignments, and classroom activities.
+The course is presented in seminar format and involves a variety of written, online, and oral assignments, as well as classroom activities.
 These include individual and group work, presentations, discussions, lecture, and guest speakers.
 For the final project, students develop a leadership plan for the effective administration and management of a college/ university division or department.
 Prerequisite: Majors only.
 (GR)

 LEAD 526: Leadership in Business